b3m2a1/mathematica-tools/README.md

  ![title-731980004634513015](project/img/title-731980004634513015.png)

-Clicking on one of those links will open the standard browser
+Clicking on one of those links will open the browser

 ![title-6203410312044118217](project/img/title-6203410312044118217.png)